ThinkInvis/RoR2-TinkersSatchel/ContentSummary.md

 				<b>Percussive Maintenance</b><br>
 				<details>
 					<summary>Hit allies to heal them.</summary>
-					<small>Hitting an ally with a direct attack heals them for 2.0 health (+2.0 per stack) and you for 25% as much.</small>
+					<small>Hitting an ally with a direct attack heals them for 1% maximum health (+1% per stack) and you for 50% as much.
+Scales with attack damage coefficient and proc coefficient.</small>
 				</details>
 			</td>
 			<td><ul>
-				<li>Double healing of and lower tier than Leeching Seed, due to the opportunity cost of dealing damage to enemies, needing to see and hit your probably-juking-very-hard teammates, etc.</li>
+				<li>Higher healing and lower tier than Leeching Seed, due to the opportunity cost of dealing damage to enemies, needing to see and hit your probably-juking-very-hard teammates, etc.</li>
 				<li>AI allies may attempt to use this item if there is a valid heal target and no enemies in range, and only if Artifact of Chaos is not on.</li>
 				<li><details><summary>Unlock (spoilers!):</summary>Have any 3 of Ukulele/Polylute, War Horn, Gorag's Opus, Unstable Tesla Coil, and Brilliant Behemoth at once.</details></li>
 			</ul></td>